-Student Integrity Pledge
+Outround Integrity Pledge

-One of the biggest things we miss from asynchronous tournaments is students watching other performances.
-OATS tournaments will allow students to watch final round videos after signing aStudent Integrity Pledge.
-The Student Integrity Pledge declaring that the student watching the video will act in an ethical manner.
-After signing the Pledge, students will receive video links to the final rounds when finals are posted.
-A link to the Student Integrity Pledge will be posted on Speechwire and distributed through coaches.
+One of the biggest things we miss from asynchronous tournaments is getting to watch other performances.
+OATS tournaments will allow individuals to watch final round videos after signing an Integrity Pledge.
+The Integrity Pledge declaring that the individual watching the video will act in an ethical manner.
+After signing the Pledge, the individual will receive video links to the final rounds when finals are posted.
+A link to the Integrity Pledge will be posted on Speechwire and distributed through coaches.